2D Materials

 Julio A. Rodríguez-Manzo, Zhengqing John Qi, Alexander Crook, Jae-Hyuk Ahn, A. T. Charlie Johnson, and Marija Drndić.
 “In Situ Transmission Electron Microscopy Modulation of Transport in Graphene Nanoribbons,” ACS Nano (2016) Abstract

 Matthew Puster, Julio A. Rodríguez-Manzo, Adrian Balan, and Marija Drndić.
-“Toward Sensitive Graphene Nanoribbon-Nanopore Devices by Preventing Electron Beam-Induced Damage,” Small (2016) Abstract
+“Toward Sensitive Graphene Nanoribbon-Nanopore Devices by Preventing Electron Beam-Induced Damage,” ACS Nano (2013) Abstract

 Read More